lpww/doomgrader/README.md

 2. Run the script `./doomgrader.sh`
 3. Enter your Steam credentials when prompted (works with Steam Guard)
 4. Wait for the download to complete (this can take a very long time)
-5. Answer the copying question when prompted (this is to ensure you don't erase files you don't want to)
+5. Confirm that you want to copy the files to your steam games directory

 ## Copying game files